sydneykmoy/cs506-final-project/README.md

 * Kaggle Dataset of Elon Musk Tweets from 2010 to 2025 (April):
   * https://www.kaggle.com/datasets/dadalyndell/elon-musk-tweets-2010-to-2025-march
 * X API Endpoint
-  * Recent Search Endpoint (avaliable to all developers but only allows searching for tweets from the last seven days -- can be used for testing)
+  * Recent Search Endpoint (available to all developers but only allows searching for tweets from the last seven days -- can be used for testing)

 Stock Prices: